 Meanwhile, Premium kept up with another old reliable, Memphis Slim.
 Although many sources say that his February 1951 session kept the House Rockers' front line of Alex Atkins and Timothy Overton on alto and tenor sax, but in fact there were now two tenors in the group, probably Overton and someone else.
 Rounding out the combo, Ike Perkins was now on guitar, Alfred Elkins on bass, and Oscar Larkin on drums.
 Slim's final session, cut in Cleveland, featured a brand-new lineup of Neal Green and Charles Ferguson on tenor sax, Henry Taylor on bass, and Otho Allen on drums.
 Slim would keep this two-tenor front line for several years.
 "I'm Crying" is a unison duet between Slim and Terry Timmons, reportedly his girlfriend at the time.
 Unfortunately their vocal styles didn't match up well; Slim's decision to sing high and soft was ill-advised.
 The number does feature a nice improvised duet between the tenor players.
 "Tia Juana" is strictly a vehicle for Slim, and a musically successful one; during his group's many tours he must have been spending time in New Orleans, for his piano work shows the influence of Fats Domino and Professor Longhair.

 The company also tried a new gospel quartet, the Morning Echoes.
-We know nothing further about the Echoes, who left just their two released sides; did they have any connection with a Detroit-based group by the same name that recorded in the 1960s?
-None of these artists were enough to keep the new company afloat.
+We know nothing further about these Echoes, who left just their two released sides; did they have any connection with a Detroit-based group by the same name that recorded in the 1960s?
+None of the artists still on the roster could do enough to keep the new company afloat.

 In 1951, Premium managed to record 35 sides.
 By the end of its run of slightly over a year, the label was in the same straits that Miracle had been in; it could no longer record at United Broadcasting Studios.